icgrp/ese532_handouts/ese532_handouts/hw5/homework_submission.md

     1. Open a remote desktop session on your `z1d.2xlarge` instance.
     1. Assuming you ran the application as instructed in {ref}`resume_build`, open a terminal and `git pull` the files you got from the `f1.2xlarge` instance.
     1. Run `vitis_analyzer ./Multiply_HW.xclbin.run_summary` to open Vitis Analyzer.
-    1. Include a screenshot of the application timeline in your report.
-    1. Figure out which lines from `Host.cpp` correspond to the sections in the screenshot and annotate the screenshot.
+    1. Take a screenshot of the ***Application Timeline***.
+Try to zoom into the relevant section and have everything in one screenshot.
+Figure out which lines from `Host.cpp` correspond to the sections in the screenshot and annotate the screenshot.
+Include the annotated screenshot in your report.
+If you can't fit everything in one screenshot, take multiple screenshots and annotate.
+For your reference, here is an example screenshot:
+    ```{figure} images/vitis_analyzer.png
+    ---
+    height: 300px
+    ---
+    Example screenshot
+    ```

 (reflection)=
 5. **Reflection**